NeptuneHub/audiomuse-ai-plugin/README.md

 ### Search Tracks

-Used for the **similar track feature** for search the track and get the it
+Used for the **similar track feature** to search for tracks by artist and retrieve matching items.

 ```bash
 curl -G 'http://YOUR-JELLYFIN-URL:PORT/AudioMuseAI/search_tracks' \